-Chincoteague, Virginia: Big Viking (In Transition)A fiberglass statue of a Viking, distant relative of the Muffler Men.
+Chincoteague, Virginia: Big Viking (Gone)A fiberglass statue of a Viking, distant relative of the Muffler Men.
 Smashed by Superstorm Sandy in Oct.
-2012; restored and re-erected in Oct.
-2013; taken down in April 2015.
-Currently on his back, but still visible.
+2012; restored and re-erected Oct.
+2013; taken down April 2015; reported gone August 2015.

 - Hwy 175 onto Chincoteague Island, then turn south.
 After several blocks turn left onto Bunting Rd, then turn right onto Ridge Rd.
 Drive a half-mile.
 You'll see the Viking on his back, on the east side of Ridge Rd, just north of Pony Swim Lane.